 Introduction to Bitstamp

-Founded in 2011 as a European alternative to the Japan-based MtGOX, Bitstamp is one of the foremost bitcoin-related institutions, considered by many to be the leading standard for cryptocurrency exchanges.
-Part of being highly competent and trusted, however, is having a thorough verification process.
-While they do accept users throughout most of the world, there is no way to trade anonymously on Bitstamp and KYC will be required before even a deposit can be made on the exchange.
+Founded in 2011 as a European alternative to the Japan-based MtGOX, Bitstamp is considered by many to be a leading standard for cryptocurrency exchanges.
+Part of being highly competent and trusted, however, is having a thorough verification process, and while they do accept users throughout most of the world, there is no way to trade anonymously on Bitstamp, and KYC will be required before even a deposit can be made on the exchange.

-Bitstamp is one of the most serious of all cryptocurrency exchanges and is known for strictly enforcing its rules.
+Bitstamp is one of the most serious cryptocurrency exchanges and is known for strictly enforcing its rules.
 There is no way to get around their KYC process, and its completion is required to use any part of the site.
-They are heavily compliant with financial regulatory bodies in the U.K., Europe, and the U.S., but surprisingly available to almost the entire world.
-The only exceptions are countries on sanctions lists, such as North Korea, Iran, Iraq, Cuba, Venezuela, etc. Other than these exceptions, they leave it up to the user to trade in accordance with the laws of their jurisdiction.
+They are heavily compliant with financial regulatory bodies in the U.K., Europe, and the U.S. but surprisingly available to almost the entire world.
+The only exceptions are countries on sanctions lists, such as North Korea, Iran, Iraq, Cuba, Venezuela, etc. Other than these exceptions, they leave it up to the user to trade by the laws of their jurisdiction.

-When registering a Personal account on Bitstamp (the other option being Corporate account), you will be asked to provide a first & last name and email address.
+When registering a Personal account on Bitstamp (the other option being a Corporate account), you will be asked to provide a first & last name and email address.
 After agreeing to the terms & conditions and continuing, you will be asked to verify your email by clicking a link sent to it.
 Next, you will be asked to generate a password.
-After doing this, you will be assigned a user ID which is a way of identifying and accessing your account without having to enter an email address.
-It’s a good idea to store this user ID some place safe along with your password, but not completely necessary as it will be emailed to you.
+After doing this, you will be assigned a user ID, which identifies and access your account without having to enter an email address.
+It’s a good idea to store this user ID someplace safe along with your password, but not completely necessary as it will be emailed to you.

-In order to use the exchange or access any part of it, you will need to complete the verification process.
+To use the exchange or access any part of it, you must complete the verification process.

 After successful registration, you will be asked to provide the following information: